Approximate Post-Selective Inference for Regression with the Group LASSO: Empirical Investigations

 \subsection{Application to neuroimaging data}

-We apply our method to a subset of human neuroimaging data from the Human Connectome Project (HCP) \citep{vanessenWUMinnHumanConnectome2013}, a landmark study undertaken by a consortium involving Washington University, the University of Minnesota, and Oxford University.
+We apply our method to a subset ($n = 785$) of human neuroimaging data from the Human Connectome Project (HCP) \citep{vanessenWUMinnHumanConnectome2013}, a landmark study undertaken by a consortium involving Washington University, the University of Minnesota, and Oxford University.
 The HCP has led to a substantial advancement of human neuroimaging methodology and included the collection of several corpora of data which are available to researchers interested in studying brain function and connectivity.

-We consider below a linear model to understand participant accuracy on a working memory task using brain activity measured at a number of locations in the brain during performance of the task, using data graciously processed by the lab of our collaborator (see Acknowledgements).
+We consider below a linear model to understand participant accuracy on a working memory task using brain activity measured at $p = 236$ locations in the brain during performance of the task, using data graciously processed by the lab of our collaborator (see Acknowledgements).
 Using both behavioral and functional magnetic resonance imaging (fMRI) measurements recorded from a cognitive task, a standardized measure of accuracy for each participant during this task will be our response $y$ and contrasts relying upon brain activation records during the task form our covariates $X$.
 We provide a summary of these details in Appendix \ref{appendix:HCP}, accompanied by a description for the preprocessing steps and parameter settings.
-Our analysis here groups the covariates by brain system and applies our selection-informed method to calibrate interval estimates for key functions of the matched coefficients.
+Our analysis here groups the covariates by brain system and applies our selection-informed method to calibrate interval estimates for coefficients within any selected systems.